jjlawren/sonos_cloud/README.md

 If serving files from your Home Assistant instance (e.g., from the `/www/` config directory or via TTS integrations), the URLs must be resolvable and directly reachable from the Sonos speakers.

-Additionally, users have had mixed results when serving media from hosts with local IP addresses, even with valid DNS entries and certificates.

 ### TTS

 To configure TTS integrations to use external URLs, set the `base_url` configuration option.